 Dev & Ollie - Kite Crazy written by Shweta Aggarwal and illustrated by Somnath Chatterjee is a book perfect for kids aged 4+.
 Dev is a cheeky, clumsy and of course, a curious boy and Ollie is Dev's magical cuddly toy who comes alive only in the night and they together take off on adventures.
 Interesting huh?

 Dev unwraps his birthday presents and finds a cool new kite.
 But there is a problem, he doesn't know how to fly it.
 His grandpa promises to teach him the next day.
 But he doesn't want to wait till then.
 So he together with Ollie decides to go on an adventure and learn to fly a kite?
 So where do they go?
 They go to one of the largest kite festivals in the world.
 You might all have guessed it by now.
-It's Gujarat. :-) So to know what do they do there and how do they learn to fly a kite and did they learn Kai Po Che, you need to read the book.
+It's a state called Gujarat. :-) So to know what do they do there and how do they learn to fly a kite and did they learn Kai Po Che, you need to read the book.
 Read our review here!

 Written by Niveditha Subramaniam, illustrated by Janu Bhiva Ravate and published by Tulika, Where's the Sun? is about how one morning, a mother and child go in search of the sun.
 Will they find it?
 The simple story is based on a traditional painting by a master Warli artist, with illustrations extracted from the original spectacular canvas.